npuljc/npuljc.github.io/_pages/cv.md

 ======
 * AIAA Journal
 * Journal of Aircraft
+* Journal of Fluid Mechanics
+* SIAM Journal on Scientific Computing
+* Structural and Multidisciplinary Optimization
 * Aerospace Science and Technology
 * Chinese Journal of Aeronautics
+* Engineering Applications of Artificial Intelligence
+* Journal of Computational Design and Engineering
 * International Journal for Numerical Methods in Fluids
+* International Journal of Aerospace Engineering
 * Applied Artificial Intelligence
-* Mechanics and Industry
-* SIAM Journal on Scientific Computing
-* Journal of Fluid Mechanics
-* Energies
-* Aerospace
+* Engineering with Computers
 * Scientific Reports